Bmithbs/start-academic/content/authors/admin/_index.md

 bio: My research interests include distributed robotics, mobile computing and programmable matter.

 # Interests to show in About widget
-interests:
+Research Interests:
 - Artificial Intelligence
-- Computational Linguistics
+- Computer Vision
-- Information Retrieval
+- Intelligent processing of remote sensing images

 # Education to show in About widget
 education: